-For hierarchical elements in corporate names, catalogers would need to delete references with a non-Latin script form of parent body names, or convert them to an unsubfielded string without \$b, and may need to adjust separating punctuation, capitalization, and order of components etc., based on usage.
+If the exception is removed, for hierarchical elements in corporate names, catalogers would need to delete references with a non-Latin script form of parent body names, or convert them to an unsubfielded string without \$b, and may need to adjust separating punctuation, capitalization, and order of components etc., based on usage.
 The non-Latin script form of the parent body name may instead be included as a variant in the NAR for the parent body.